yungyuc/ynote/writing/2013/after_pycontw_2013/index.rst

 This year `the conference <http://tw.pycon.org/2013/en/>`__ was great.
 Totally beyond my imagination.
-This single sentence hit me when I walked into the confenrence hall: "Oh yes, THIS is what I always want to see."
+This single sentence hit me when I walked into the conference hall: "Oh yes, THIS is what I always want to see."

 .. figure:: conference_hall.jpg
   :align: center